Images by Francesca Carpinelli of Cocino Vegano

 Helps against: Spider mites, aphids, whiteflies, beetles, slugs, black spots.
 The list is endless.

 Soak garden vegetables with 1 cup each

-Concentration: mix 1 T in 1 gallon of water with 1 T pure castile soap soap.
+Concentration: mix 1 Tablespoon in 1 gallon of water with 1 Tablespoon pure castile soap.

 Baking soda spray